 The price tag on the Tech Crewe 150-weight is pretty steep for just a t-shirt, but you can make up for it by wearing these for days (or even weeks) at a time.
 I personally always get mine at a fairly hefty discount from sites like Steep and Cheap (Backcountry's showroom of heavily discounted outdoor gear).

 As a note, since purchasing my shirts, Icebreaker has changed the fabric makeup slightly – from 100% merino to 87% merino/13% nylon corespun.
 I haven't had a chance to wear a shirt with these new ratios, but word on the street is that it improves the durability of the shirt somewhat.
 I'm still currently investigating some other merino shirt options to see if I can find one that addresses the durability issue that the Tech Lite Crewe exhibits.
 Wooley and Ibex are two brands that have been recommended to me as alternatives.
 However, I must admit the possibility that there might not be an ultra-durable all-merino option simply because of the material itself.
 But for now, the quest continues.

-If I had to make a recommendation for a multi-purpose hiking or outdoor adventure shirt, I'd still pick the Icebreaker Tech Lite Crewe for $75 (currently on sale for $52.50).
+If I had to make a recommendation for a multi-purpose hiking or outdoor adventure shirt, I'd still pick the Icebreaker Tech Lite Crewe for $75.
 If you're careful with these, they can last you for years.